ymk12345/Devil/README.md

 In this repository, you will find the pipeline scripts for the following:

 In the Mitochondrial Analysis folder
-1) Calling and Filtering Variants in the Mitochondria
+1) Calling and Filtering Variants in the Mitochondria --added
-2) Quantification of Mitochondrial Copy Number
+2) Quantification of Mitochondrial Copy Number --added (may need to delete this, since it's not in paper?)
-3) Phylogeny using Mitochondrial Variants
+3) Phylogeny using Mitochondrial Variants --added
-4) Plot of Spread of Mitochondrial haplotypes across Tasmania
+4) Plot of Spread of Mitochondrial haplotypes across Tasmania --combine with the nuclear genome maps.

-In the Nuclear Analysis folder
+In the Nuclear Genome Analysis folder

 5) Calling and filtering of variants from the nuclear genome
 6) Calling copy numbers on low-coverage samples